NativeScript/nativescript-facebook/CONTRIBUTING.md

         git clone git@github.com:<your-username>/nativescript-facebook.git

 * Make commits of logical units.
 * Make sure your commit messages are in the proper format.
-We are strongly recommend to use [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages)
+We strongly recommend to use [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages)
 * Add tests for your changes and make them pass.
 How to run tests you can find in [Testing section](#Testing)
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the **nativescript-facebook** repository.